Hit Enter to search or Esc key to close

 Uganda has more than 20 protected areas; 10 national parks, 12 game reserves and several wildlife sanctuaries.
 Most of Uganda’s national parks are still unexplored.
 The national parks of Uganda spread across the country offer a fascinating diversity of terrain, which hosts incredible wildlife.

-Uganda’s national parks offer a unique opportunity to explore the country’s incredible biodiversity and stunning landscapes.
+This guide offers a unique opportunity to explore the country’s incredible biodiversity and stunning landscapes.
 Whether you’re interested in gorilla trekking, game drives, hiking, or bird watching, Uganda’s national parks have something to offer every nature lover.
 From Bwindi Impenetrable National Park to Kidepo Valley National Park, each park offers a unique experience to visitors.
 So if you’re planning a trip to Uganda, be sure to include a visit to one (or more) of the country’s national parks on your itinerary.

-Uganda National Parks is committed to sustainable tourism practices, and our experienced guides will provide you with educational and insightful information about the sanctuary’s conservation efforts and its resident wildlife.
+Uganda National Parks is committed to sustainable tourism practices, and experienced guides will provide you with educational and insightful information about the sanctuary’s conservation efforts and its resident wildlife.

 About Uganda

 Ecologically, Uganda is where the East African savannah meets the West African jungle.
-Where else but in this impossibly lush country can one observe lions prowling the open plains in the morning and track chimpanzees through the rainforest undergrowth the same afternoon, then the next day navigate tropical channels teeming with hippo and crocodiles before setting off into the misty mountains to stare deep into the eyes of a mountain gorilla?
+Where else but in this impossibly lush country can one observe lions prowling the open plains in the morning and track chimpanzees through the rain forest undergrowth the same afternoon, then the next day navigate tropical channels teeming with hippo and crocodiles before setting off into the misty mountains to stare deep into the eyes of a mountain gorilla?
 Certainly, Uganda is the only safari destination whose range of forest primates is as impressive as its selection of plains antelope.
 And this verdant biodiversity is further attested to by Uganda ‘s status as by far the smallest of the four African countries whose bird checklist tops over 1,000 mark!

 Uganda is a landlocked country in East Africa, known for its incredible biodiversity and stunning landscapes.
 The country boasts over 10 national parks, each offering a unique experience to visitors.
 From gorilla trekking in Bwindi Impenetrable National Park to spotting the “Big Five” in Queen Elizabeth National Park, Uganda’s national parks are a must-visit for any nature lover.
 In this article, we’ll explore Uganda’s national parks and highlight some of the must-see attractions in each.
 Uganda’s national parks have made the country, a great tourism destination in world attracting thousands of tourists from all over the world.